 What is Cloud Storage?

-Confused what Cloud storage really is and how it works?
+Confused about what Cloud storage really is and how it works?
 Don’t worry, we’ve got your back!

 Is cloud storage secure?